Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Background: Generative Adversarial Networks

 \subsection{Wasserstein Loss with Gradient Penalty}

-A popular method that has been found to help stabilize \ac{GAN} training is the Wasserstein loss function used by Arjovsky et al. \cite{Arjovsky2017}.
+A popular method that has been found to help stabilize \ac{GAN} training is the Wasserstein loss function used by Arjovsky \emph{et al.} \cite{Arjovsky2017}.
 The \ac{WGAN} aims to minimize the Wasserstein distance between the generated distribution and the target data distribution, where the Wasserstein ``earth-mover's'' distance can be interpreted as the minimum cost of transporting mass to transform one distribution into another.
-Due to the intractability of computing the Wasserstein distance directly, Arjovsky et al. instead proposed to train the generator to minimize the proxy loss
+Due to the intractability of computing the Wasserstein distance directly, Arjovsky \emph{et al.} instead proposed to train the generator to minimize the proxy loss

-where $\mathcal{D}$ is the set of 1-Lipshitz functions and $E[\cdot]$ denotes expected value.
-When the discriminator is trained to optimality, i.e., the maximum is attained above, then minimizing the value function in (\ref{eq:Wasserstein_loss}) with respect to the generator parameters is equivalent to minimizing the Wasserstein distance between $p_g$ and $p_d$ \cite{Arjovsky2017, Gulrajani2017}.
-Arjovsky et al. enforced the Lipshitz constraint via weight clipping following every training update.
+where $\mathcal{D}$ is the set of 1-Lipshitz functions, and $E[\cdot]$ denotes expected value.
+When the discriminator is trained to optimality, \emph{i.e.}, the maximum is attained above, then minimizing the value function in Eq. (\ref{eq:Wasserstein_loss}) with respect to the generator parameters, \emph{i.e.}, the neural network weights, is equivalent to minimizing the Wasserstein distance between $p_g$ and $p_d$ \cite{Arjovsky2017, Gulrajani2017}.
+Following common practice, the loss function is minimized using the widely used back-propagation algorithm \cite[Sec.~6.5]{Goodfellow2016}.
+Arjovsky \emph{et al.} enforced the Lipshitz constraint via weight clipping following every training update.

-To further stabilize the \ac{WGAN} model, Gulranjani et al. \cite{Gulrajani2017} proposed to add a gradient penalty term to the \ac{WGAN} loss function instead of weight clipping.
+To further stabilize the \ac{WGAN} model, Gulranjani \emph{et al.} \cite{Gulrajani2017} proposed to add a gradient penalty term to the \ac{WGAN} loss function instead of weight clipping.
 The resulting loss, denoted \ac{WGAN}-GP, minimizes the objective

-where $\hat{x} = \epsilon x + (1-\epsilon)\tilde{x}$ with $\tilde{x} \sim p_g$, $x \sim p_d$, and $\epsilon \sim U[0,1]$, i.e., $\epsilon$ is drawn from a uniform distribution over the unit interval.
+where $\hat{x} = \epsilon x + (1-\epsilon)\tilde{x}$ with $\tilde{x} \sim p_g$, $x \sim p_d$, and $\epsilon \sim U[0,1]$; \emph{i.e.}, $\epsilon$ is drawn from a uniform distribution over the unit interval.
 Note that $\hat{x}$ is a random linear interpolation between a real data sample, $x$, and a generated data sample, $\tilde{x}$.